mongodb/specifications/source/server-selection/tests/README.rst

 Drivers implementing server selection MUST test that their implementation correctly returns the set of servers in ``in_latency_window``.
 Drivers SHOULD also test against ``suitable_servers`` if possible.

+Selection Within Latency Window Tests
+>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

+Each YAML file for these tests has the following format:

+- ``topology_description``: the state of a mocked cluster

+- ``in_window``: array of servers in the latency window that the selected server is to be chosen from.
+Each element will have all of the following fields:

+  - ``address``: a unique address identifying this server

+  - ``active_connection_count``: the number of active connections this server currently has open

+  - ``available_connection_count``: the number of available connections this server currently has in its pool.

+- ``max_pool_size``: the maximum number of connections allowed in a server's connection pool.

+- ``expected_frequencies``: a document whose keys are the server addresses from the ``in_window`` array and values are numbers in [0, 1] indicating the frequency at which the server should have been selected.

+For each file, pass the information from `in_window` to whatever function is used to select a server from within the latency window 1000 times, counting how many times each server is selected.
+Once 1000 selectoins have been made, verify that each server was selected at a frequency within 0.05 of the frequency contained in ``expected_frequencies`` for that server.
+If the expected frequency for a given server is 1 or 0, then the observed frequency MUST be exactly equal to the expected one.

+Mocking may be required to implement these tests.
+A mocked topology description is included in each file for drivers that require a full description to implement these tests.